 Member FDIC - Equal Housing Lender (We lend without regard to race, color, religion, national origin, sex handicap or familial status)

-Weather Check: Check local weather conditions before visiting the business, especially if the area is prone to extreme weather.
-Check Business Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.
+Weather Conditions: Look at the weather forecast for the area before you visit.
+Operational Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.